MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/teams-integration/using-teams-chat-in-dynamics.md

 > - For the embedded Teams chat functionality to work properly, ensure that web browser settings allow pop-ups for the Dynamics website.

-You can do the following Team collaboration activities from Dynamics 365:
+You can do the following Teams collaboration activities from Dynamics 365:

 - **Start a new connected chat conversation**: The chat automatically connects to the record.